nangtani/blender-addon-tester/README.md

 # Blender - pytest - TravisCI integration

 The code to shows how the `pytest` can be used inside blender to test an addon.
-Once a checkin has been performed TravisCI run the tests on the current nightly builds for blender 2.79 and 2.80.
+Once a checkin has been performed TravisCI runs the tests on the current releases and nightly builds for blender.

 ## Motivation